-meeting the long-term goals, for which the term must be the same multi-year length of time for all students and for each subgroup of students in the State; and (iii) how the long-term goals are ambitious.
+1. Describe the long-term goals for improved academic achievement, as measured by proficiency on the annual statewide reading/language arts and mathematics assessments, for all students and for each subgroup of students, including: (i) baseline data; (ii) the timeline for meeting the long-term goals, for which the term must be the same multi-year length of time for all students and for each subgroup of students in the State; and (iii) how the long-term goals are ambitious.

 Ohio has established ambitious but attainable long-term goals for improved academic achievement in reading/language arts and mathematics for all students and for each subgroup of students.
-There are two academic achievement measures used to establish Ohio's goals.
-The first is based on the percentage of students assessed as Proficient or higher on state tests.
-The second is based on Ohio's Performance Index and composite score that counts each level of performance by each student, thereby providing a more granular measure of student performance.
+Ohio's Performance Index and composite score counts each level of performance by each student, thereby providing a granular measure of student performance.
 (This metric is more specifically described in Section A.4.iv).

 The state set its long-term goals to ensure students are equipped for lifelong learning and success after leaving high school.
 Ohio used current and prior years' data to inform the discussion around setting long-term goals.
-As of 2016, the year used to set the baseline levels for achievement, only about five percent of schools and four percent of districts had high enough achievement to "meet" the long-term goal.
-Based on the current achievement levels of some schools and districts, these long-term goals represent levels of improvement that are unprecedented.
+As of 2016, the year used to set the initial baseline levels for achievement, only about five percent of schools and four percent of districts had high enough achievement to "meet" the long-term